lsst-dm/dmtn-156/index.rst

 to access the files that were produced long time ago (older than 12 months) so that those files could be moved to slower, less expensive storage.

-Possible options for schema definition:
+Possible options for schema definition to satisfy this goal:

   - Partition by spatial index only, cluster using temporal index.
-This does not increase then number of partitions or queries but it means that old SSTable files have to be searched for data they don't have.
+This does not increase the number of partitions or queries but it means that old SSTable files have to be searched for data they don't have.
   - Partition by both spatial and temporal index.
 This means increasing number of partitions and queries.
 Due to Cassandra's probabilistic